Loans for Consolidating Debt

 As a practice, debt consolidation can allow you to combine various types of loans and debts into a single loan new loan.

-The specific loans and debts which you can consolidate will depend on the policies of the lender or financial institution you choose to work with.
+The specific loans and debts you can consolidate will depend on the policies of the lender or financial institution you choose to work with.

 However, in general, there are a few common types of loans which many people choose to consolidate.